nubomedia-vtt/kurento-room-client-android/docs/_build/html/_sources/README.txt

 kurento-room-client-android
 ===========================

-The repository contains documentation for installing and utilising the kurento Room and Tree client for Android.
-The repository contains description of the architecture of the kurento-room-client-android and also the source code of the kurento-room-client-android implementation.
+The repository contains documentation for installing and utilising the kurento Room client for Android.
+The repository contains description of the architecture of the kurento-room-client-android and the source code of the kurento-room-client-android implementation.